Membrane Switches

 - Actuation Force

-- The pressure necessary for collapsing the walls of the dome on a polyester, rubber or metal keypad.
+- The amount of pressure needed to collapse the dome on a polyester, rubber, or metal keypad.

 - Adhesion

-- The molecular attraction of one material to another.
-The strength of the bond is determined by the surface energy in each material.
+- The molecular attraction that bonds one material to another, determined by the surface energy of each material.

 - Backing/Rear Adhesive

-- An adhesive applied to the back of a membrane switch for mounting purposes.
+- An adhesive layer applied to the back of a membrane switch for mounting purposes.

 - Breakdown Voltage

-- The minimum voltage at which the insulation between two conductors is destroyed.
+- The lowest voltage at which insulation between conductors fails.

 - Carbon Graphite Inks